Automated Web Accessibility Testing Tools

 - Editoria11y (available to all Drupal content editors)

-SiteImprove is an in-depth scanning tool that provides reports and statistics for your website and monitors the Accessibility of Cal State LA's web presence.
-If you are the designated person in charge of your office, department, division, or college website or are a web accessibility liaison; you should already have an account in SiteImprove.
-For assistance with SiteImprove or to request a new account, please get in touch with ITS Accessibility.
+PopeTech is an in-depth automated scanning tool based on the WebAIM WAVE tool, among the world's most used automated accessibility testing tools.
+ITS Accessibility uses PopeTech to monitor the accessibility of Cal State LA's web presence.
+If you are the designated person that edits your office, department, division, or college website or are a web accessibility liaison, you should already have an account in PopeTech.
+For assistance with PopeTech or to request a new account, please get in touch with ITS Accessibility.

-Editorially is available to all employees who are Drupal content editors.
-Once you have authenticated and are on a webpage for which you have access as a content editor, Editoria11y is present and checks for accessibility issues automatically.
+Editorially is automatically available to all employees who are Drupal content editors.
+Once you have authenticated and are on a webpage to which you have access as a content editor, Editoria11y is present and checks for accessibility issues automatically.
 Note that Editora11y does not check while you are editing a page.
 However, when looking at a page you have content editor access to, Editora11y will alert you to possible accessibility problems and suggest items requiring manual verification.
-The alerts are provided within the context of the webpage for ease of use.
+The alerts are provided within the web page's context for ease of use.
 Editora11y runs through accessibility issues in the same manner that a spell checker runs through a document.
-This functionality means that content editors easily comprehend information on the fly as they edit their web pages.
+This functionality means content editors easily comprehend information on the fly while editing their web pages.